rocket-pool/old.docs.rocketpool.net/src/guides/staking/overview.md

 At this point, you could trade your 10 rETH back to Rocket Pool's smart contracts and receive 12.5 ETH in return.

+This means **as long as you are holding rETH**, you are staking with Rocket Pool!
+**You do not need to get it from Rocket Pool directly.**
+For example, you can purchase rETH on an exchange; as every rETH token is exactly the same, you will **automatically receive the benefits of staking just by holding the token!**

 ::: warning NOTE
-Trading rETH back for ETH is only possible when the staking pool has enough ETH in it to handle your trade.
+Trading rETH back for ETH directly with Rocket Pool is only possible when the staking pool has enough ETH in it to handle your trade.
 ETH in this pool comes from two sources:

 1. ETH that other stakers have deposited, which hasn't been used by a node operator to create a new validator yet